School website management can be a huge advantage to your school’s branding and communication efforts. Find out what works and why.

 - Message integration.
 It is important to integrate your key messages across all forms of communication.
 That means you reinforce your website messages on Facebook and Twitter.
 You repeat this school year’s key messages frequently at staff and governing board meetings.
 You’ll want to share and recognize stories about how your staff put them into play within the classroom at every opportunity.
 You’ll want to be sure that everyone in your school from the custodian to the Principal knows what your key messages are for your school.
 Do they know what you want people to talk about when they talk about your school?

 - Consistency.
 Be sure everyone knows the rules about brand consistency when it comes to your website, social media, newsletters, signage, business cards, and even spirit items.
 That means everyone should understand that proper and consistent use of your logo, mascot, tagline, colors, and messaging will be enforced.
 So, make sure that you have branding guidelines in place.

-The school’s website, and this is particularly true of the individual school websites, not just the main or district office website, should be the hub of your news, information, activities, and events at your school.
+The school’s website, and this is particularly true of the individual school websites, not just the main or district office website, should be the hub of your news, information, activities, stories, and events at your school.
 Once their student is enrolled, parents typically visit the child’s school website, and it should be a reliable go-to resource that is always current.
 With just this single tool, you can do a remarkable job of displaying your successes and strengthening your reputation in your community.
 If you want to be one of the successful schools, you must get the word out.
 Your website and your social media are your own personal media outlets.
 Use them well!